Excel to PDF

 Key Features

-Cell formatting, borders, colors, font styles, and merged cells are preserved in the PDF output for a professional-looking result.
+Cell borders, fill colors, font styles, merged cells, and column widths are all faithfully preserved in the PDF output for a professional result.

-Accepts both modern .xlsx and legacy .xls files, covering spreadsheets created in any version of Microsoft Excel.
+Accepts both the modern .xlsx format and the legacy .xls binary format, covering spreadsheets created in any version of Microsoft Excel.

-All sheets in your workbook are converted and included in the output PDF, each starting on a new page.
+Every sheet in your workbook is converted and included in the output PDF, with each sheet starting on a new page in sequence.

 Frequently Asked Questions